YusufEmirCosar/LAR/ProjectSpecification.md

 - Resource accounting shall be transactional and apply the exact CPU/GPU budgets documented in the [threat model](docs/THREAT_MODEL.md).
 A failed load shall retain the previously active model.
+- The large DTED source tree and user-selected model/terrain data shall not be silently copied into build or install outputs.
+Deployment and redistribution shall preserve asset provenance and attribution.

 ## Architecture and lifecycle requirements